-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Taye Diggs

-The "Private Practice" actor lounges on the beach with his 7-year-old son, Walker.
+The "Private Practice" actor lounges on the beach with his 9-year-old son, Walker.

 Photo: